pivotal/docs-tap/learning-center/about.md

 ## Overview

-The Learning Center is designed to provide a platform for hosting workshops.
-Although Learning Center requires Kubernetes to run, and is being used to teach users about Kubernetes, it could also be used to host training for other purposes as well.
-It may for example be used to help train users in web based applications, use of databases, or programming languages, where the user has no interest or need for Kubernetes.
+Learning Center is a self-hosted platform accessed via the browser that allows content creators to create workshops with markdown files that are then displayed to the learner in a terminal shell environment with an instructional wizard user interface.
+The user interface can embed slide content, an IDE, a web console for accessing the Kubernetes cluster, and other custom web applications.

 - [About Learning Center](about-learning-center/about.md)
 - [Getting Started](getting-started/about.md)